FakeWatch: A Framework for Detecting Fake News to Ensure Credible Elections: Discussion

+Our framework addresses the complex nature of fake news by integrating stylometric features with adaptable data sources, which allows continuous monitoring and analysis of evolving trends.
+While primarily focusing on stylometric features, we can enhance our approach with real-time mechanisms, ensuring relevance over time.
+In terms of contribution, our research significantly advances fake news detection, particularly in electoral processes in 2024.
+By leveraging sophisticated ML techniques to analyze stylometric patterns, we achieve superior accuracy in identifying misinformation.
+This enhances the integrity and transparency of electoral processes while providing stakeholders with a clear understanding of the detection mechanisms.
+Such procedures foster trust and accountability in democratic systems.

-\paragraph{Enhancing Data Labelling with Language Models}
+\subsection{Enhancing Data Labelling with Language Models}

 Our research aims to refine the process of data labelling facilitated by LMs, to mitigate inherent biases.
 Drawing from the insights provided by \cite{gilardi2023chatgpt}, we propose a series of human verification steps to augment our labelling efforts.
-These steps include the regular random sampling of LLM-generated labels for scrutiny by human verifiers, ensuring robust quality control.
-Moreover, categories entailing sensitive topics such as race, gender, or political opinions will undergo expert review to guarantee the equitable and unbiased allocation of labels.
+These steps include the regular sampling of LLM-generated labels for scrutiny by human verifiers, ensuring robust quality control.
+Moreover, categories entailing sensitive topics such as race, gender, or political opinions undergo expert review to guarantee the equitable and unbiased allocation of labels.
 Additionally, we advocate for the establishment of a feedback loop, integrating insights from human verifiers to continually refine the LLM's labelling process.

-In conjunction with these measures, we plan to leverage crowdsourcing to expand our labelling endeavors.
-Central to our crowdsourcing approach is the emphasis on diversity within the verification team, seeking a broad spectrum of perspectives to mitigate potential biases.
-Furthermore, we will provide comprehensive training and clear guidelines to crowdsourced verifiers to ensure consistency and fairness in their assessments.
-This training will equip verifiers with a nuanced understanding of the labelling task, thereby upholding high-quality standards throughout the process.
+In conjunction with these measures, we plan to leverage crowdsourcing, and including additional experts in our labelling process.
+Central to our plan to add more human annotators is the emphasis on diversity within the verification team, seeking a broad spectrum of perspectives to mitigate potential biases.
+Furthermore, we aim to provide comprehensive training and clear guidelines to crowdsourced verifiers to ensure consistency and fairness in their assessments.

 Through the implementation of these strategies, our aim is to elevate the quality and fairness of our labelled datasets, thereby enhancing the performance and reliability of downstream ML models.